Coal Mining and the Victorians

 Use the images and information on this page to discuss the different jobs done by children.
 (You can download a Mining Vocabulary sheet to help with these activities).

-- Role play the different jobs - imagine doing them in the dark for 12 hours.
+- Role play the different jobs that children did in the mines - imagine doing them in the dark for 12 hours.

 - Discuss how the children’s health may have been affected by working underground.